MCA'sNational Honors Society for Dance Arts Chapters

 The Collegiate program open to MCA & SMUMN is a little more in depth requiring similar participation as with the other chapters, but requiring at least 45 points earned, submission of an essay and a student membership in NDEO.
 MCA is proud to be the first collegiate NHSDA chapter in Minnesota.

 Induction tracking forms maybe picked up at the front desk.
 More information about the program can be found here or you may talk with MCA Director of Dance and NHSDA sponsor, Tammy Schmidt at 507-453-5502 or firstname.lastname@example.org.
-The first induction ceremony will be planned for January 13, 2018 at MCA.
+The next (second) induction ceremony will be held May 5th, 2018.
+Materials must be submitted by March 24th to be included in the May 5th induction.